Develop Products Right!

-Leading companies evaluate customer support requirements at the design stage.
+Leading companies evaluate customer experience and support requirements at the design stage to deliver maximum customer value.
 Do your R&D engineers accept the need for “Design for Supportability”?

-During new product development, R&D engineers need to consider a wide range of often-conflicting requirements, including product features, cost, quality and manufacturability.
+During new product development, R&D engineers need to consider a wide range of often-conflicting requirements, including product features, cost, quality and manufactureability.
 Therefore, it is not surprising that support requirements are often neglected.
 However, support is an essential factor for achieving customer satisfaction in many industries, and so ensuring that products are easy and economical to support is a priority.
 Customer support managers know this but often have problems in convincing their R&D colleagues.
-This article looks at the issues involved in achieving Design for Supportability-the full evaluation of support requirements at the design stage.
+This article looks at the issues involved in achieving Design for Supportability — the full evaluation of support requirements at the design stage.

 Product managers and R&D engineers have a wide range of requirements to consider at the design stage.
 Typically, these include product features, cost, quality, and manufacturability.
 Since R&D resources are always limited and fast time-to-market is essential, it is not surprising that customer support is often forgotten during new product development (NPD).
 However, neglecting support concerns at the design stage is a missed opportunity because ease of support is essential to customer satisfaction in many markets.
 In addition, support can be a major source of revenue and sustainable competitive advantage.
 Therefore, it is important that both R&D engineers and product managers fully understand: